ethpm/ethpm-spec/package-manifest-spec.md

 * TODO: what should happen if this is missing (should it be required?)
 * Key: `package_name`
 * Type: String
-* Package Manager Guide: Package managers should use this field when registering new packages (TODO: define this better)

 ### Authors: `authors`